Paul Mendes-Flohr, preeminent scholar of modern Jewish thought, 1941-2024

 Friends, students and colleagues spoke of Mendes-Flohr’s “beautiful writing” and “irreverent” sense of humor, but most of all his enduring kindness, integrity and generosity.

-“Paul was devoted to his students, always available to converse, console, and encourage them in his Swift Hall and Regenstein offices, around campus and in his Hyde Park apartment,” said James T. Robinson, dean of the Divinity School.
+“Paul was devoted to his students, always available to converse with, console, and encourage them in his Swift Hall and Regenstein offices, around campus and in his Hyde Park apartment,” said James T. Robinson, dean of the Divinity School.
 “Paul’s generosity was legendary, his humor irresistible, his laugh infectious.
 He will be missed by many.”

 His willingness to engage wasn’t limited to academic colleagues; friends spoke of walking down 57th Street with Mendes-Flohr and encountering many people who knew him—and that each person received the same attentive and genuine audience.